Interview with Samantha Collins - Part 2

 Samantha: Don't.
 That's it, don't.
 I did, it nearly killed me.
 Thankfully I am still here to write this.
 There were times when that very nearly was not the case.
 It's hard, it is very hard.
 It is probably the hardest thing that anyone can ever imagine having to deal with.

-But please do not suffer in silence.
-Help is readily at hand if not from your GP from local or national support groups.
-People are so fundamentally understating, society is accepting.
+Samantha: Please do not suffer in silence.
+Help is readily at hand, if not from your GP, then from local or national support groups.
+People are so fundamentally understanding, society is accepting.
 With the right approach, there is no reason why anyone should lose out or suffer.
 Everyone has the right to be happy and live a content and fulfilled life.
-If you have questions about your gender identity get them answered.
+If you have questions about your gender identity, get them answered.
 If you are unable to find that answer totally from within, get expert help in having that answer sought.
-If you know the answer and want to push forward do so.
+If you know the answer and want to push forward, do so.

-Far too many people get old and reflect on their deathbed of the lives they did not lead, of the things they didn't do, and thoughts of what it would have been like if only they had.
-You only get one chance at this life, live it the way you NEED to and not how others may tell you to.
+Far too many people get old and reflect on their deathbeds about the lives they did not lead, the things they didn't do, and thoughts of what it would have been like if only they had.
+You only get one chance at this life; live it the way you NEED to and not how others may tell you to.

 Samantha: You are very welcome.